QuoteNat/css-exercises/grid/03-grid-layout-3/README.md

 - The container element has a gap of 4px V
 - The header element has two columns V
 - The `ul` inside the menu element contains another grid V
-- The `ul` inside the nav element contains another grid
+- The `ul` inside the nav element contains another grid V
 - The sidebar element has a gap of 50px
 - The text elements in the sidebar are centered with grid
 - The article element should set grid columns using `repeat` along with the `auto-fit` and `minmax` properties